bansalsd420/webdem/NEW_ADMIN_README.md

   - Look for stack traces or messages with the route name (e.g., "test visibility for-contact error").

 5) Changes to DB not showing?
-  - The visibility results are cached in memory.
-After changing DB rows directly flush the visibility cache or restart the server.
+  - The results are cached in memory.
+After changing DB rows directly restart the server so changes are picked up.
-  - Use the Test UI -> Flush visibility cache or call POST /api/test/visibility/flush.

 6) Large category lists slow the browser
   - The Test picker currently does client-side search.
 If categories are very large (>2000), consider adding server-side search.